voltfinance/fStable-contracts/contracts/emissions/README.md

 Polygon’s [Proof of Stake (PoS) Bridge](https://docs.polygon.technology/docs/develop/ethereum-polygon/pos/getting-started) will be used by the Emissions Controller to send MTA to the existing [Polygon MTA](https://polygonscan.com/token/0xF501dd45a1198C2E1b5aEF5314A68B9006D842E0) token on Polygon.
 This will be done indirectly using a dial recipient contract that interfaces with the PoS Bridge.

 MTA rewards can be sent directly to the dial contract on Polygon. eg FRAX.
-Or MTA rewards can be sent via the L2 Emissions Controller which will notify the recipient contract that the rewards have been transferred. eg the imUSD Vault on Polygon.
+Or MTA rewards can be sent via the L2 Emissions Controller which will notify the recipient contract that the rewards have been transferred. eg the ifUSD Vault on Polygon.

 Voting can not be done on Polygon.
 All voting of dials is done on Ethereum mainnet.